-The following table summarizes the Company's ongoing in-development projects as at June 30, 2024:
+The following table summarizes the Company's ongoing in-development projects as at September 30, 2024:

+Planned 0 11

-Property Planned GLA Ownership Comment
+Property GLA Ownership Comment

-Planning and permitting stage 5610 Finch Ave East & 720 Tapscott Rd 415 Legget Dr, Ottawa, Ontario 568 Second St, London, Ontario 121,050 150,000 100% 100% 100% Construction to commence in 2025 Construction to commence in 2025 Repositioning site from office to industrial.
+Planning and permitting stage

+5610 Finch Ave East & 720 Tapscott Rd 121,050 100% Received zoning approval, to continue with site plan approval.
+Construction in 2028.

+415 Legget Dr, Ottawa, Ontario 150,000 100% Received site plan approval, to continue with building permit.
+Construction in 2025.

+568 Second St, London, Ontario - 100% Repositioning site from office to industrial.
 Received approval residential zoning as an alternative.

 Total 271,050

 The Company continues to advance its development plans at 5610 Finch Avenue East and 720 Tapscott Rd where the Company plans to add at least 121,050 sq feet and resulting with at least 175,000 sq feet at these two properties.
-The Company extended construction to 2025 as the current tenant extended its lease term to Q1 2025.
+In Q3 2024, the Company received zoning approval from the City of Toronto.
+Parkit will continue development of the site by completing its site plan application, however, the construction timeline will be extended to 2028 as the Company has extended the term of the tenant to December 2027 and signed a land lease on the extra parking area.

-The Company plans to develop 415 Legget Dr, by a) repositioning the property from a flexible office and warehouse to a combination of light industrial and warehouse and b) adding at least 150,000 sq feet of light industrial and warehouse on the property.
-The Company has received site plan approval and are targeting construction in 2025.
+At 415 Legget Dr, the Company is repositioning the property from a flex office to light industrial and also intends to add at least 150,000 sf of GLA.
+The Company has received site plan approval and is targeting construction in 2025.